John of Neumarkt: Bishop of Olomouc

 With the support of Charles IV.
-John of Neumarkt was appointed on 28 August 1364 by Pope Urban V. Bishop of Olomouc, as the existing incumbents Jan Očko of Vlašim had risen to the Archbishop of Prague.
-A year later he received the title regalis capellae Bohemiae comes ("Count of the Bohemian royal chapel"), the honor and the right were connected, in the presence of other bishops – to crown the King of Bohemia and his on other occasions – with the exception of the archbishop of Prague put on the crown.
+John of Neumarkt was appointed on 28 August 1364 by Pope Urban V. Bishop of Olomouc, as the incumbent Jan Očko of Vlašim had risen to the Archbishop of Prague.
+A year later he received the title regalis capellae Bohemiae comes ("Count of the Bohemian royal chapel"), with which the honor and the right were bound, in the presence of other bishops – with the exception of the archbishop of Prague – to crown the King of Bohemia.

-Also in Olomouc, John held only rarely and was represented by vicars general.
-There were the Brno Provost Nikolaus, Friedrich von Wolfram churches and the Olomouc Provost Jakob von Kaplitz.
+John stayed only rarely in Olomouc, and was represented by vicars general.
+There were the Brno Provost Nikolaus, Friedrich von Wolframskirchen and the Olomouc Provost Jakob von Kaplitz.
 In 1367 John confirmed the statutes of the chapter of Kroměříž and in 1371 the establishment of the Augustinian monastery in Šternberk by his friend Albrecht of Sternberg.
-Only after John was like the emperor in 1373 from grace, he resided in his diocese, where he stayed for his part to comply with the residence obligation of the clergy.
+He resided in his diocese only once he had fallen out of favour with the Emperor, where he stayed for his part to comply with the residence obligation of the clergy.
 In 1380 he held synod in Kroměříž where he ordered the celebration of the feast of Saints Cyril and Methodius and the Saints Christina and Cordula.
-Because of a financial dispute occurred after the death of Emperor Charles between John and the Moravian Margrave Jobst and Prokop clashes, were forced to leave as a consequence of 1378 John and his chapter Olomouc.
+Because of a property dispute, clashes occurred after the death of Emperor Charles in 1378 between John and the Moravian Margraves Jobst and Prokop.
+As a consequence of this, John and his chapter were forced to leave.
 The conflict could only be resolved in 1380 by the Prague archbishop Jan of Jenštejn.

 Elected bishop of Wroclaw

-Well because of Olomouc disputes aimed Johannes 1380 to a change of Olomouc in his home diocese Breslau.
-Even after the death of the Wroclaw Bishop Preczlaw of Pogarell (1376) John of Neumarkt was the preferred candidate of the Emperor Charles IV and Pope Gregory XI.
-Nevertheless, cathedral chapter chose the dean Dietrich of Klatovy, who was in 1378 confirmed in this office by the Avignon Pope Clement VII.
+Likely because of the Olomouc disputes Johannes aimed in 1380 for a transfer from Olomouc to his home diocese of Wroclaw.
+Already after the death of the Wroclaw Bishop Preczlaw of Pogarell in 1376 John of Neumarkt was the preferred candidate of the Emperor Charles IV and Pope Gregory XI.
+However, the cathedral chapter chose the dean Dietrich of Klatovy, who was in 1378 confirmed in this office by the Avignon Pope Clement VII.
 In a repeat ballot in 1380 John of Neumarkt was elected as the Bishop of Breslau, but died before the papal confirmation would have reached him.